weyoss/redis-smq/README.md

  * **Message consume timeout**: The amount of time for a consumer to consume a message.
 If the timeout exceeds, message processing is cancelled and the message is re-queued to be consumed again.
  * **Delaying and scheduling message delivery**: From version 1.0.19 a persistent scheduler has been built into RedisSMQ message queue.
-The scheduler accepts delays, repeats, periods between repeats and CRON expression.
+The scheduler accepts delaying messages, repeated messages delivery, period between repeats and CRON expressions.
  * **Highly optimized**: No promises, no async/await, small memory footprint, no memory leaks.
  * **Monitorable**: Statistics (input/processing/acks/unacks messages rates, online consumers, queues, etc.) are provided in real-time.